valefimoff11/patterns/Readme.md

 "data" is scalars, collections, structures/enumerations, classes/objects (individual classes may have to support some of the below ops, by overwriting standard methods)
  , data classes, persistent datasets, data in transit (comm protocol payloads e.g. json), input/output params of functions

+break every data processing algorithm in the following functional primitives

 0. Indexing
 1. looping through / iterating over collection
 1. search/find